 Australian households throw away an estimated 5 million tonnes of food every year, which is equivalent to $10.1 billion worth of food or 1 in 5 bags of purchased food.*

-While you can use a compost bin or worm farm for some food waste, if you avoid creating it in the first place you'll save money, water, energy and fossil fuels that went into getting the food onto your plate.
+While you can use your FOGO bin, home compost bin or worm farm for food waste, if you avoid creating it in the first place you'll save money, water, energy and fossil fuels that went into getting the food onto your plate.
 Consider the resources used across the whole process from growing, processing, packaging, transporting, selling, through to preparing, cooking, and storing.

 By switching a few habits you can make a big reduction to both your waste, your resource use and your household budget.